 At St. Philip Church, we believe the “sacred” includes all of life and that art is a means of comprehending that sacredness.
 The art we display may or may not be specifically religious; it is a sincere response to life and our experience of being human.

-For March and April of 2021, we are displaying the works of Victor Lotto.
+For May and June of 2021, we are displaying the works of Gillian Rhodes.

 Art holds within it